The Wine Alchemy Privacy Policy

 Your information is used as follows:

-- To provide anonymised website statistics via Google Analytics;
+- To monitor anonymised website statistics and performance data via Google Analytics and WordPress.

 7) Personal Information and Third Parties